Skip to main content

 A plot of Tg vs. Mn resembles a saturation curve; the line rises sharply, gradually stalling out and continuing parallel to the x-axis.
 In other words, although this relationship of increasing glass transition temperature with increasing molecular weight holds true at relatively low molecular weights, the glass transition temperature remains constant once a threshold molecular weight has been reached.

-This page titled 4.4: Glass Transition is shared under a CC BY-NC 3.0 license and was authored, remixed, and/or curated by Chris Schaller via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.4: Glass Transition is shared under a CC BY-NC 3.0 license and was authored, remixed, and/or curated by Chris Schaller via source content that was edited to the style and standards of the LibreTexts platform.